 The canine virus appeared by a mutation in the early 1970s.
 Subsequent mutations brought about the epidemics of canine parvovirus disease in 1978 – 1979.
-Since this was a new virus, the pet population did not have immunity to it and most exposed dogs became very ill, many died.
+Since this was a new virus, the pet population did not have immunity to it.
+Most exposed dogs became very ill and many died.

 The virus invades and kills rapidly dividing cells and this biological behavior explains the clinical signs that we see.

 Especially susceptible are the cells that line the intestines and the bone marrow.

 Destruction of the lining of the gastrointestinal tract causes severe vomiting and bloody diarrhea that is the hallmark of the disease.
 Bone marrow infections cause low white blood cell counts and compromise the immunity of the infected dog.

 It is a double whammy because the intestinal damage allows bacteria to enter the bloodstream and the lack of immunity causes septicemia, which is often fatal.

 In the early years, before we had vaccines for this virus, very young puppies had no immunity from their mothers and their developing heart cells were also damaged.
 This caused parvoviral cardiomyopathy, which was also often fatal.